fogacalu/atech/README.md

 Steps to run the tests:
 - Import "atech" project into Eclipse
 - Right click on the atech Project -> Run As -> TestNG Test

+Documentation:
+Start Reading it by the "Plano de Testes.docx"